 This book is a cross-cultural workers’ guide to creating a Personal Accountability and Care Team (PACT).
 Written by experienced missionaries, this short book makes such a team attainable whatever your circumstances may be!

+How to care for your missionaries as they prepare to go, are on the field and return home.
 A great resource for those supporting missionaries from churches or sending organisations.
 As awareness of missionary care has grown in recent years, it has become clear that there are at least four levels of care.
 The principles of this volume touch primarily on the Personal/Relational Level.
-The goal is for the missionary to develop a partnership team who share the same vision with him, who have an equal commitment to their God-give task, who focus their energy on that area of care, and who will share the joy of victory through Jesus Christ.
+The goal is for the missionary to develop a partnership team who share the same vision with them, who have an equal commitment to their God-given task, who focus their energy on that area of care, and who will share the joy of victory through Jesus Christ.